idVarNew/IrregularVerbs/README.md

 # IrregularVerbs

-This is a React/Redux app
+This is a React/Redux app.

-You can learn irregular verbs and then test your knowledge
+You can learn irregular verbs and then test your knowledge.